nathanielnrn/nathanielnrn.github.io/content/research/fud/index.md

 #date = 2023-11-30
 #updated = 2023-11-30
 weight = 2
-description = "I've worked on integrating custom scripts into toolchains to allow for the easy testing and execution of programs on FPGAs."
+description = """In Summer '22 I worked on integrating custom bash and python scripts, as well as Xilinx tools into complex toolchains to allow for the easy testing and execution of programs on FPGAs."""

 [extra]